-a.
+- a.
 Upon arrival in the pit lane, riders may make adjustments to their motorcycle, refueling is permitted in the pit lane.
 (Prior to the start of the race, teams should ensure that all necessary equipment is located in the pit lane service area in a safe position).
-Tire changes are not permitted unless a change to the race status (i.e. dry/wet), or an Official authorizes an exceptional tire change due to a verifiable technical problem.
-In the case of an exceptional tire change, the rider must start the restarted race from the back of the grid.

-- b.
-When all riders have entered the pit lane an Official will announce the time remaining to the re-opening of the pit lane and the race distance. - 1.
-The duration between the announcement and the actual opening of the pit exit should be a minimum of five (5) minutes. - 2.
-The time remaining to the opening of the pit exit will be made known to the riders. - 3.
-The rider should avail himself of his new grid position if there is a change. - 4.
+Tire changes are not permitted unless the Race Director announces a change to the race status (i.e. dry/wet), or the Technical Director authorizes an exceptional tire change due to a verifiable technical problem.
+In the case of an exceptional tire change, the rider must start the restarted race from the back of the grid. - b.
+When all riders have entered the pit lane the Race Director will announce the time remaining to the re-opening of the pit lane and the race distance. - 1.
+The duration between the announcement and the actual opening of the pit exit will be a minimum of five (5) minutes. - 2.
+The time remaining to the opening of the pit exit will be displayed on timing screens and on the starting grid countdown clock. - 3.
+The rider should avail himself of his new grid position from the classification displayed on the timing screen or from officials. - 4.
 When the time period has elapsed, the pit lane exit will be opened for SIXTY (60) SECONDS.
 Riders will make one (1) lap at unrestricted speed to the starting grid. - c.
 All riders will arrive back on the starting grid, and stop, with engines running, no adjustments may be made.
 Any rider encountering difficulties on the sighting lap must enter the pit lane. - d.
 Upon arrival back at the starting grid each rider may be directed to their grid position by ONE mechanic only (without tools) and the normal start procedure will be followed from 1.13.1/l. as described above with the start signal given in the normal manner.